potatoeggy/eifueo/docs/mhf4u7.md

 For a given class $i$, the midpoint of that class is as follows:
 $$x_{i} = \frac{\text{lower bound} + \text{upper bound}}{2}$$

+### Quartiles

+A **percentile** is a value indicates the percentage of a data set that is below it.
+To find the location of a given percentile, $P_k = \frac{kn}{100}$, where $k$ denotes the percentile number and $n$ represents the sample size.

+A **decile** indicates that $n×10$% of data in the data set is below it.

+!!! example
+    A score equal to or greater than 97% of all scores in a test is said to be in the *97th percentile*, or in the *9th decile*.

+Quartiles split a data set into four equal sections.

+ - The **minimum** is the lowest value of a data set.
+ - The **first quartile** ($Q_1$) is at the 25th percentile.
+ - The **median** is at the 50th percentile.
+ - The **third quartile** ($Q_3$) is at the 75th percentile.
+ - The **maximum** is the highest value of a data set.

+The first and third quartiles are the median of the **[minimum, median)** and **(median, maximum]** respectively.

+!!! warning
+    When the median is equal to a data point in a set, it *cannot* be used to find $Q_1$ or $Q_3$.
+Only use the data below or above the median.

+!!! warning
+    When working with grouped data given in ranges, the actual data is unavailable.
+The five numbers above are instead:

+    - The minimum value is now the lower class boundary of the lowest class.
+    - The first quartile is the midpoint of the class it resides in.
+    - The median is the midpoint of the class it resides in.
+    - The third quartile is the midpoint of the class it resides in.
+    - The maximum value is now the upper class boundary of the highest class.
+If the highest value is excluded (e.g., $90≤x<100$), it also must be excluded when representing data (e.g., open dot instead of filled dot).

+The **interquartile range (IQR)** is equal to $Q_3 - Q_1$ and represents the range where 50% of the data lies.

+### Outliers

+Outliers are data values that significantly differ from the rest of the data set.
+They may be because of:

+ - a random natural occurrence, or
+ - abnormal circumstances

+Outliers can be ignored once identified.

+There are various methods to identify outliers.
+For **single-variable** data sets, the **lower and upper fences** may be used.
+Any data below the lower fence or above the upper fence can be considered outliers.

+ - The lower fence is equal to $Q_1 - 1.5×\text{IQR}$
+ - The upper fence is equal to $Q_3 + 1.5×\text{IQR}$

 ### Representing frequency

 A **stem and leaf plot** can list out all the data points while grouping them simultaneously.